A rib fracture is a crack or break in one or more of your rib bones.

 You will not have a belt or a bandage around your chest because these would keep your ribs from moving when you breathe or cough.
 This may lead to a lung infection (pneumonia).

 Apply an ice pack 20 minutes of every hour you are awake for the first 2 days, then 10 to 20 minutes 3 times daily as needed to reduce pain and swelling.
 Wrap the ice pack in a cloth before applying to the injured area.

 You may need prescription pain medicines (narcotics) to keep your pain under control while your bones heal.

-- Take these medicines on the schedule your health care provider prescribed.
+- Take these medicines on the schedule your provider prescribed.